tmackey01/NASA_IPMSI/AERONET/Webpage_Navigation.md

 2. On the loading page, locate the 'Synergy Tool' link located on the middle left of the home page
    - A direct link to the Synergy Tool: https://aeronet.gsfc.nasa.gov/cgi-bin/bamgomas_interactive
 3. In the 'Master Control' Panel on the right, first identify the name of your site underneath 'Enter Site Name:'
-   a.
-This will show you the possible Aeronet sites once you begin typing your site name - so if you are unsure of your specific name, start with the city the Aeronet is in
+   - This will show you the possible Aeronet sites once you begin typing your site name - so if you are unsure of your specific name, start with the city the Aeronet is in
 4. Once you've selected your site, click the 'Change Site' button
-   a.
-The name, latitude, longitude, and altitude directly to the right of the 'Enter Site Name:' box should be updated to your site
+   - The name, latitude, longitude, and altitude directly to the right of the 'Enter Site Name:' box should be updated to your site
 5. Locate the 'Surface Data' column in the table below the 'Enter Site Name:' box and select the desired Surface Data categories
-  a.
-AOD (Solar)
+   - AOD (Solar)
-    i.
-Aerosol Optical Depth (AOD)
+     - Aerosol Optical Depth (AOD)
     ii.
 Water Vapor
     iii.
 Angstrom Exponent
-  a.
-Inversions (Almucantar):
+  - Inversions (Almucantar):
     i.
 Size Distribution
     ii.
 Refractive Index (Real)
     iii.
 Refractive Index (Imaginary)